-Barely an hour north of the Alberta border is friendly Enterprise, where scenery is spellbinding and adventure is at your doorstep.
+Barely an hour north of the Alberta border you'll find Sixtieth Parallel Territorial Park, with a small riverside campground and a visitor centre – open in the summer – full of fascinating displays about the North.
+From here it’s an easy jaunt to Enterprise, where scenery is spellbinding and adventure is at your doorstep.

-With a population around 120, Enterprise is synonymous with the open road.
+With a population of around 120, Enterprise is synonymous with the open road.
 The community got its start back in 1948 to serve travellers on the first highway constructed in the Northwest Territories.
 Then, as now, this was the place where two exciting paths diverged.
-Highway 2 leads northeast to Great Slave Lake and the communities of Hay River, Fort Resolution and Fort Smith.
+Highway 2 leads northeast to Great Slave Lake and the communities of Hay River, Fort Resolution and Fort Smith and Wood Buffalo National Park.
 The Mackenzie Highway, meanwhile, sets off northwest – toward Yellowknife, Fort Simpson, and beyond.

-Here at the intersection of those legendary roadways you'll find Winnie's Gift Shop, specializing in high quality Dene arts and crafts, including moosehide products, birchbark baskets, fish-scale art, carvings and more.
+Here, at the intersection of those legendary roadways, you'll find Winnie's Dene Art Gallery and Gift Shop, specializing in high-quality Dene arts and crafts, including moose-hide products, birchbark baskets, fish-scale art, carvings and so much more.